AndrewBraun/Compress-Decompress/README.md

 This is a file compressor and decompressor.

+The compressor reads a file piped in through standard input and outupts the compresssed file to standard output.
+Similarly, the decompressor reads a compressed file from standard input and outputs the decompressed file to standard output.

 ## Compressed file format

 The format of a compressed file consists of a series of blocks.
 All the blocks are